MozesBence/matekos_leetcode/README.md

 ### Start the Application

-Navigate back to your repository:
+Navigate back to your repository's root folder and start the frontend:
 ```sh
 npm run dev
 ```